On the zeros of functions in the Selberg class: Introduction

 \begin{rem} The main step in the proof of the theorem is the application of Daboussi and Delange's result (see Lemma \ref{lem2} below).
 It must be pointed out that, although not in $\mathcal S$, in the case of the Epstein zeta-function associated to certain positive definite binary quadratic forms and in the case of the ideal class zeta-functions associated to certain quadratic number fields, the crucial exponential sum estimate \eqref{est1e} was derived from the arithmetic information contained in their Dirichlet coefficients and thereby the infinitude of zeros on the critical line was established (see \cite{P-T} and \cite{KC-NR} respectively). \end{rem}

 The plan of this note is as follows.
 In section \ref{asym} we shall derive an asymptotic expression for $\Delta_F (s)$ and state some growth estimates.
-Section \ref{estimates} will deal with the exponential lemmas.
+Section \ref{estimates} will deal with some exponential lemmas and a lower bound estimate for the first power mean of a Dirichlet series on the critical line.
 In section \ref{proof}, we shall prove the theorem.